zopyx/zopyx.typesense/README.md

 - submit all Dexterity content objects for reindexing
 - alias the new collection with the official name of the configured collection

+## Custom search views

+The default Typesense search view `@@typesense-search` should work for most common usecases of a Plone site with the default content types.
+If you need something different, you have two options:

+- customize `search.pt` and `app.js` according to your own need (e.g. using
+  `z3c.jbot`)
+- create your search view(s) with your own search template and the related JS configuration

 ## Transactions and eventual consistency

 All indexing/unindexing operations happen asyncronously to Plone and outside